 Paul: Yeah.
 Awesome Jason.
 And, uh, we start with the hard hitting questions.
 Uh, you know, or you're down.
-Ife went out for Nachos where you are, you know, where would we go?
+If we went out for nachos where you are, you know, where would we go?
 What's your favorite place and what topping would you order and since your accountant and can we write them off as that go with that.

 Jason: I thought we were going to talking about taxes here, man.
-Like really not ready for that.
-But, um, so you're being a relatively new transplants in North Carolina.
-Uh, we just moved here about a year ago.
+Really not ready for that.
+We just moved to North Carolinaabout a year ago.
 I'm still used to New Mexico spice, so I'm, my favorite toping when I was in Albuquerque was adding green chile, which has a lot of flavor in the La Heat Nachos.
 Um, haven't found that here.
 Uh, here there's more of a rub for like barbecue pork nachos, which is really good.
 So I've, I've enjoyed that here.
 I always have red and green Chili.
 At my heart.